Thailand train collision with pickup truck kills 8 people and injures 4, railway agency says

-BANGKOK (AP) — Eight people were killed when a freight train struck a pickup truck crossing the tracks in an eastern province of Thailand early Friday morning, authorities said.
+BANGKOK (AP) — Eight people were killed when a freight train struck a pickup truck that was crossing railway tracks in an eastern province of Thailand early Friday morning, authorities said.

 The accident at 2:20 a.m.
 (19:20 GMT) also injured four people in the Muang district of Chachoengsao province, according to the State Railway of Thailand.